padok-team/docs-terraform-guidelines/contexte_pattern.md

 - To write your configuration through out your infrastructure
 - To keep your backend config dry
-- Enforce seperation of duty between your layers
+- Enforce separation of duty between your layers

 ### Input heaven